junxit/us-congress-bills-114/metadata.md

 - 2015-04-15 — Placed on the Union Calendar, Calendar No. 58.
 - 2015-04-15 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-79.
 - 2015-04-15 — Reported by the Committee on Natural Resources.
 H. Rept.
 114-79.
+- 2015-06-01 — Considered under suspension of the rules. (consideration: CR H3587-3588)
+- 2015-06-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1168.
+- 2015-06-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-01 — Mr. Bishop (UT) moved to suspend the rules and pass the bill.
+- 2015-06-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3587)
+- 2015-06-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3587)